 |Me reading with my own little guy!|

 However you decide to encourage summer reading, keep these three engagement principles in mind.
-By using these suggestions, you will help your children to not only avoid the “Summer Slide”, but to learn to love reading!
+Using these suggestions, your children will not only avoid the “Summer Slide”, but to learn to love reading!
 Remember my 3 engagement principles: 1) Variety of texts, 2) Setting Goals, and 3) Reading Together.
 If you use these three strategies, you’ll be sure to find time for reading in between all the other fun summer activities!

 If you enjoyed this post, be sure to subscribe to my mailing list to get exclusive freebies, teaching tips, and more!